OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields: Conclusions

-We have presented OReX, a state-of-the-art method for long standing problem of shape reconstruction from nothing but planar in/out cross-sectional indicator data.
-Being free of dataset and training requirements, OReX is simple and intuitive to use.
-Our work balances the smoothness of a neural prior with high-frequency features, through three insights into the training process and architecture.
-We show our approach successfully produces smooth interpolation between contours while respecting high frequency features and repeating patterns.
-In addition, we believe some of the analysis and insights presented here can be applied to neural fields for other tasks as well.
+We have presented OReX, a state-of-the-art method for the long-standing problem of shape reconstruction from planar cross-sectional indicator data.
+Free of datasets and training requirements, OReX is simple and intuitive to use.
+Our work balances the smoothness of a neural prior with high-frequency features.
+We show our approach successfully produces smooth interpolation between contours while respecting high-frequency features and repeating patterns.
+In addition, we believe some of the analysis and insights presented here can be applied to neural fields in similar tasks.

-Of course, the advantage of the method is also its disadvantage.
-Using only binary data, much of the information is lost in the process.
-For example, for medical imaging an interesting future direction would be to inspect using the raw continuous results of a planar probe such as an Ultra-Sound one.
-This will provide the system with more information compared to the in/out segmented version of it used at the moment.
-Another interesting avenue for research is extending this work for multi-labeled volumes (e.g., the reconstruction of several organs simultaneously from a scan), and using partial or noisy data.
-We hope this work would be us a step closer to an easy to use, computationally friendly, production grade reconstruction capabilities.
+The advantage of our method is also its disadvantage: using only binary data, much of the information is lost in the process.
+For example, for medical imaging an interesting future direction would be to directly use the raw grayscale density input of a planar probe such as that comes from an ultrasound.
+Another interesting direction for research is extending this work for multi-labeled volumes (e.g., the reconstruction of several organs simultaneously from a scan), and using partial or noisy data.

 { }